omarkohl/rationality-freiburg.de/website/content/en/events/2024-03-01-goals/_index.md

 We will discuss the texts linked above.
 The general topic will be achieving your goals, procrastination and akrasia.
-People who have not read the texts beforehand, will read two of them on-site and only start the discussion afterwards.
+People who have not read the texts beforehand, will read the first two on-site and only start the discussion afterwards.

 After the discussion, Omar will present the tool